 We just moved because we could no longer afford where we lived.
 We gave up our house in a deed in lieu of foreclosure.
 My husband took a cut in pay.

 We make roughly $1,500 a month.
 This is not good.
 We have talked to credit counseling, and they have us paying about $320 to them and they will pay the credit cards.
 But we still are short.
 Our bills now, including food and gas, average about $1650.
 Obviously, we fall short.
-We have a 7 month old baby who needs things, and we can’t afford it.
+We have a 7-month-old baby who needs things, and we can’t afford them.

 Here is a big virtual hug for you to help you through today.
 The stress of what you are living through surely is intense.
 I still remember what it was like when I lived through it.

 I’m struggling to answer your question because there is so much to say.
 Your situation typifies the kind of bind that many good people are facing.

 Your income is down through no fault of your own, you already made hard choices and downsized your living arrangements, you’ve got student loans looking for payments and you can’t hang on.

 I used to run a credit counseling organization.
 Things were a lot different back then but I do understand the inside of the credit counseling industry.
 You went to visit credit counseling and they put you on a payment plan but maybe they probably should not have done that.

 Credit counseling today makes money not by giving the best advice, but by putting people into repayment plans.
 They get a percentage of the money they collect ‘donated’ to them by the banks.
 This is the same arrangement that debt collectors have with the banks.